 Calipers are tools used for precisely measuring the dimensions of various objects.
 They are commonly used for knife making.
 Calipers are excellent at measuring objects which cant be easily measured with a ruler.
 They consist of two legs attached to a hinge, which allows them precise movement to reach a precise measurement.

 Some calipers, like spring calipers, require a ruler to calculate the measurement between the legs.
 Other calipers, such as vernier and digital, feature a scale.
 It allows a user to read straight from the display on the tool.
-We recommend using digital calipers (affiliate link) for knife making purposes because of their accuracy and simplicity.
+We recommend using digital calipers (Amazon link) for knife-making purposes because of their accuracy and simplicity.

 Instead of a rack and pinion mechanism, digital calipers contain an internal microprocessor that calculates legs position and shows measurement on display.

 Another option for knife making is vernier calipers.
 These types have dual scales which are placed along the bottom and the top.
 They show metric and imperial measurements.
 Also, they can measure up to 0.01 mm.